-CNAME flattening was popularized in part by Cloudflare, and I have used CNAME flattening successfully for an extended period of time with multiple web-hosting providers.
+We have used CNAME flattening successfully for years with multiple web-hosting providers.

 DNS A records are a pre-WWW artifact necessary to resolve the apex domain

 To enable CNAME flattening with your DNS records, first screenshot or otherwise backup your DNS settings.
 Don’t do this experiment during busy times, better to use on a little-used or test website first to ensure it works correctly with your complete setup.